bosbec/mobileresponseDocs/services/accountErrorNotifierDoc.md

 **Components**

-Reset counters
-* Shouldn't have to be used, normally.
-Some actions, like inactivating the workflow while it is in a buffer wait period, will cause the counters to not reset properly.
-The counters are automatically reset at midnight every day, but you can use this function to reset them manually, if you want to.

 Update wait period
 * This changes the buffer period, explained above.
 Submit number of minutes.

+Reset counters
+* Shouldn't have to be used by a regular user.
+It's more of a development aid.
+Some actions, like inactivating the workflow while it is in a buffer wait period, will cause the counters to not reset properly.
+The counters are automatically reset at midnight every day, but you can use this function to reset them manually.

 **Error types**